Diomuzan/Karaka/README.md

 # Karaka
-This is a project folder which contains a successfully installed DNN Platform instance.
+This is a project which contains a successfully installed DNN Platform instance.